Wav2code: Restore Clean Speech Representations via Codebook Lookup for Noise-Robust ASR

 Following the popular VQ-VAE~\cite{van2017neural} and VQGAN~\cite{esser2021taming}, we replace each frame in clean representation $Z_c$ (\textit{i.e.}, $Z_{c_t}$, $t\in\{0,1,2,...,T-1\}$ is frame index) with the nearest entry in the discrete codebook $\mathcal{C}=\{c_k\in\mathbb{R}^D\}_{k=0}^{N-1}$, in order to obtain the quantized clean speech feature $Z_c^q \in \mathbb{R}^{T\times D}$ as well as the corresponding codebook entry ID sequence $E=\{e_t\in\{0,1,2,...,N-1\}\}_{t=0}^{T-1}$,

-The quantized clean feature $Z_c^q$ actually represents a sequence of exemplars in codebook space.
-Therefore, by further reconstructing clean speech representation $Z_c$ from this codebook entry sequence $Z_c^q$, deep correlations between speech feature space and codebook space are constructed.
-As a result, the codebook $\mathcal{C}$ will learn store the prior from clean speech representations.
-In addition, we also obtain a sequence $E$ to indicate codebook entry ID that forms a new discrete latent space, \textit{i.e.}, $e_t = k$ if $Z_{c_t}^q = x_k$, where $k\in\{0,1,2...,N-1\}$.
+{The quantized clean feature $Z_c^q$ actually represents a sequence of exemplars in codebook space.
+Then, we perform to reconstruct the input clean speech $Z_c$ from this code sequence $Z_c^q$ by Eq.(\ref{eq10}), which is similar to k-means clustering.
+As a result, the codebook $\mathcal{C}$ will be updated to store priors from clean speech representations, resulting in deep correlations between clean speech space and codebook space.
+In addition, $E$ is a sequence of codebook entry IDs that corresponds to each frame in $Z_c^q$, \textit{i.e.}, $e_t = k$ if $Z_{c_t}^q = c_k$, where $k\in\{0,1,2...,N-1\}$}.

 Inspired by~\cite{van2017neural,esser2021taming}, we build a bi-directional pre-training loss to reconstruct the clean representation $Z_c$ from $Z_c^q$,

 where $\text{sg}(\cdot)$ denotes the stop-gradient operator.
 The first term is reconstruction loss to train the codebook $\mathcal{C}$, in order to store the clean speech prior.
 The second term is a commitment loss~\cite{van2017neural} to align the optimization of front-end encoder and codebook.
 We find that jointly training front-end EW2 encoder and codebook benefits the prior learning, resulting in better codebook for subsequent finetuning process.